 What Is a Polarized Lightwave?

-Let's quickly review the subject of optics, physics and how it relates to our eyes.
-Light consist of waves that vibrate and travel in different directions.
+Let's quickly review the subject of optics, physics, and how it relates to our eyes.
+Light consists of waves that vibrate and travel in different directions.
 However, when light waves from the sun hit the surface of a lake, they vibrate and radiate outwards in a uniform, horizontal direction.
 These intense waves are called “polarized lightwaves,” and they cause glare.
 This is why surfaces like water, cement, pavement, sand, and snow appear so bright.

 When you look at a lake, the glare that is reflected off of the surface of the water is the light that does not make it into the water, but instead bounces off.
 Polarized lenses are fixed at an angle that only allows vertically polarized light to enter.
 When you wear polarized sunglasses, the lenses block all horizontal light waves.
 So, the amount of light entering your eyes is cut in half.

 Buying Polarized Sunglasses

 The most important thing to consider when purchasing polarized sunglasses is to make sure that the pair blocks UVA and UVB rays.
 The method used to create a polarized lens can affect both the optical quality and cost of the sunglasses.
 The different types of polarized lenses available on the market are listed below:

 - Inexpensive styles have the polarizing filter applied as an external chemical film coating.